-We know that God provides the foundation to guide you into a clearer understanding of how to live for Him each day as you focus on the truth from God's Word.
+God provides the foundation to guide us into a clearer understanding of how to live for Him each day as we focus on the truth from God's Word.
 He wants us to carefully read and study His Word.

-Now that you have this study guide on a Bible bookmark, you can also use these guidelines when you study the Scripture at home with your family.
+Now that you have this study guide on a Bible bookmark, you can use these guidelines when you study the Scripture at home with your family.
 Remember to observe, interpret, and apply when you are reading God's Word.